 This is very understandable.

 Just remember – “don’t believe everything you read” and “consider the source” of your information.
-If sites do not identify themselves and don’t provide scientific references, they are not to be trusted.
+If sites do not identify themselves and do not provide scientific references, they are not to be trusted.
 Local attorneys, judges, and even individuals in the intelligence community have placed their trust in Dr. Updegraff, and they all have one thing in common: a trusted source of information about Dr. Updegraff.

 The good news is that this promotes honest discussion about the topic, which Dr. Updegraff has been candid about with patients and peers since the beginning of his practice and before, when he was a researcher.
 Interestingly, a recent peer-reviewed study demonstrated that extended-wear contacts have a higher risk than LASIK of causing sight-threatening outcomes – and this study looked at the older, “blade-flap” LASIK rather than all-laser LASIK.
 After several years of performing both forms of LASIK, Dr. Updegraff has witnessed safer outcomes with blade-free LASIK.
 Ultimately, he believes bladeless LASIK will deliver a better safety profile than extended-wear contacts.